-Upon successful completion of Modules A through G, medical assisting students participate in a 200-hour externship at an approved facility.
-The externship provides the student an opportunity to apply principles and practices learned in the program and to utilize entry-level medical assisting skills in working with patients.
-Medical Assistant Diploma Program externs work under the direct supervision of qualified personnel at the participating externship sites and under general supervision of the school staff.
-Externs are evaluated by supervisory personnel at the site at 100-hour and 200-hour intervals.
+Upon successful completion of Modules A through G, Medical Assistant students participate in a 200 hour externship at an approved facility.
+The externship provides the student an opportunity to apply principles and practices learned in the program and utilize entry level Medical Assistant skills in working with patients.
+Medical assisting externs work under the direct supervision of qualified personnel at the participating externship sites, and under general supervision of the school staff.
+Externs are evaluated by supervisory personnel at the site at 100- and 200-hour intervals.
 Completed evaluation forms are placed in the students' permanent records.
 Students must successfully complete their externship experience in order to fulfill requirements for graduation.
-Lecture: 00 Hrs Lab: 00 Hrs Extern 200 Prerequisite: Completion of Modules A-G, MAINTRO
+Lec Hrs: 0, Lab Hrs: 0, Other Hrs: 200.